asahnow/resume/main.typ

   title: "Sales & Service Associate",
   dates: dates-helper(start-date: "Oct 2022", end-date: "Dec 2024"),
 )
-- Communicated effectively with customers to understand needs and deliver timely service, contributing to improved customer satisfaction and overall sales performance
+- Engaged with customers to assess needs and provide timely service, contributing to enhanced customer satisfaction
-- Led the organization and optimization of 2000-item inventory, enhancing operational efficiency and reducing retrieval time
+- Leader of organizing and optimizing inventory management, improving operational efficiency

+#work(
+  company: "Running Y Properties",
+  location: "Klamath Falls, OR",
+  title: "Staff Accountant " + strong($dash.en$) + " Internship",
+  dates: dates-helper(start-date: "Jun 2024", end-date: "Sep 2024"),
+)
+- Created comprehensive accounts payable processing manual, improving onboarding and productivity
+- Conducted audits of cash receipts, ensuring accuracy and compliance across all departments
+- Managed documentation for accounts payable processes, ensuring timely and accurate payments

+== Skills
+- Experience in Microsoft Office Suite, Adobe software, and typesetting languages, with strong document formatting and proofreading abilities
+- Proficient with accounting software; quick to learn new document management systems and legal databases as needed
+- Excellent organizational skills and a keen attention to detail, with the ability to prioritize multiple tasks effectively
+- Dependable, with a professional demeanor, positive attitude, and team-oriented approach
+- Adept learner, eager to expand knowledge and skills; adaptable to new challenges